pi-bot/tiddlybotv1.1/README.md

 The goal is to port the TiddlyBot v1.1 software into this repo and to make it installable on any recent Raspian.
 The software is divided into 3 parts:

 * DiscoveryBot API
-This is the lower level pyhthon library for controlling all the robots hardware
+This is the lower level pyhthon library for controlling all the robots hardware.
 * DiscoveryServer
-This is the folder for running hte
+This is the folder for running the webserver and hosted tiddlybot web app.
 * Dependencies
 This is a list of dependencies.
 These are packages required to be downloaded to support the software.